Michad/tilegroxy/docs/configuration.md

 | unauthorized.png | A semi-transparent solid red image with the words "Not Authorized" in white | ![](../internal/images/unauthorized.png) |

 To utilize them prepend "embedded:" before the name.
 For example `embedded:transparent.png`

+You can also reference any color by including an hex code prefixed by "color:".
+The color code can be RGB or RGBA and have single or double hex digits.
+For example the following all generate an identical violet tile: `color:FF00FFFF`, `color:FF00FF`, `color:F0F`, `color:F0FF`

 ### Error Messages